samar0011/Chrome_Extension/README.md

 learning techs associated with building chrome extension and i'll be implementing it soon.

-After learning those techs i will be Implementing Checks for cheating things in Chrome Extension:-
+After learning those techs i will be Implementing Checks for cheating in Chrome Extension:-

 **Checks for cheating**